munners17/INFO257-Sp2020/assignments/examples/README.md

-Find past projects completed for INFO257
+Find examples of past projects completed for INFO257